SOUTH SHORE YMCA NATURE CENTER

 • Direct encounters in nature stimulate all the senses, create opportunities for assessing observations about the environment where children live and play, and create a sense of interconnection with the natural world.

-• Whether children are collaborating during field exploration, walking the South Shore Natural Science Center trails in search of underground animal homes, planting seeds in our Children’s Garden, or listening for frogs near our vernal pools, students are essentially strengthening their whole development.
+• Whether children are collaborating during field exploration, walking the South Shore YMCA Nature Center trails in search of underground animal homes, planting seeds in our Children’s Garden, or listening for frogs near our vernal pools, students are essentially strengthening their whole development.

 • Through a combination of Nature Center Preschool classroom and outdoor experiences, children will build skills for lifelong learning.